Developmental Milestones for Your 9-Month-Old

 *Input details of your baby’s last measurements **Source: World Health Organization

-Around this time, around half of your baby’s daily calories might come from baby food, with about the other half coming from breast milk or formula.
+Around this time, about half of your baby’s daily calories might come from soft table foods and purees, with about the other half coming from breast milk or formula.
+Wondering about how often “should” a 9-month-old eat?
+Your baby’s eating schedule would ideally include three main meals a day with two snacks in between those meals.

-When your baby is about 9 months old, she may be able to help herself to finger food.
-Good options include small pieces of steamed vegetables or soft banana.
-You could also offer her a small spoon with a little yogurt on it so that she can try to move it toward her mouth.
-Much of the food will end up on the table or floor, so don’t expect her to be able to feed herself a complete meal just yet.
-Always supervise your baby when she’s trying to eat and don’t give her big chunks of food, or any small hard foods; at this stage, she may swallow without chewing and bigger pieces can be a choking hazard.
+During self-feeding, much of your baby’s food will end up on the table or floor, or on their face or clothes, so don’t expect them to be able to feed themselves a complete meal just yet.
+Always supervise your baby when they’re trying to eat and don’t give them big chunks of food, or any small hard foods; at this stage, they may swallow without chewing, and bigger pieces can be a choking hazard.

 How Much Sleep Does a 9-Month-Old Baby Need?